Bee Statistics To Prove Why They’re Crucial for Our Environment!

 The Independent has made known that 17 species of bees have regionally become extinct in the UK.
 And sadly, it doesn’t end there.
 A further 25 bee species are at risk of extinction, and 31 species are threatened.

-To Produce Almonds California’s Almond Orchards Almost Require 1.6 Million Domesticated Bee Colonies to Pollinate the Flowering Trees (Food Navigator)
+To Produce Almonds California’s Almond Orchards Almost Require 1.6 Million Domesticated Bee Colonies to Pollinate the Flowering Trees (Inside Climate News)

 pollination facts